-Each of the Internal school based courses are offered over approximately 8 to 10 teaching periods, with 2 periods allocated every week.
-There is rotation of students to a new topic every five weeks.
+Each of the internal school-based courses are offered over approximately 8 to 10 teaching periods, with 2 periods allocated every week.
+There is rotation to a new topic approximately every five weeks.
 Students can make choices and pursue their personal interests through the choice of courses.
+Approximately 12 topics are offered each year.